 Consumer Cleaning Products

 Green chemistry is a design process that strives to reduce or eliminate the use of hazardous substances.
-It's the best way to describe Bon Ami’s approach to product design.
+It's the best way to describe our company's approach to product design.
 We didn’t start out striving to be green.
-We just started out with simple ingredients and simple processes to give you products that work well without dangerous chemicals, which is why Bon Ami Powder Cleanser is 100% biodegradable.
+We just started out with simple ingredients and simple processes to give you products that work well without dangerous chemicals.
 Click here to read more about Bon Ami and the environment »

 - 1995.
 Kleen King and Bon Ami packaging have post-compost material in the bottle and can.